 October was a very busy month for me.
 Based in South Haven, caring for my Dad as he went through chemo treatments for Multiple Myeloma, and working on the dining room table.
 I had three big multi-illustration projects come due right around the same time.
-Carson Dellosa, who had been giving me work since around ’99 (though under the name of Instructional Fair), and who had gone through some corporate shake-ups in recent years handed me an assignment to illustrate a ‘spanish poster’ which needed around 25 spot illustrations to illustrate different spanish nouns (pictured at left and below).
-Rather than post all of them, I just chose a couple examples, the rooster, the kite and the leaf.
+Carson Dellosa, who had been giving me work since around ’99 (though under the name of Instructional Fair), and who had gone through some corporate shake-ups in recent years handed me an assignment to illustrate a ‘spanish poster’ which needed around 25 spot illustrations to illustrate different spanish nouns (see separate blog entry).
 For the same designer during this month, I also had a book cover illustration (pictured above), something geared towards teachers in need of activities to occupy their classrooms.

 In addition to these projects, and my regular monthly workload, I also was working on an ongoing curriculum project for the Christian Reformed Church.
 Most of the pieces were large in size 11×17 (and some larger posters), mostly done in a modified semi-realistic cartoon style.